 In February 2012, Jody was named the first executive director of the Michigan Wheat Program, the new wheat check-off.
-She has spent the past six years working with the board of directors to start collecting assessments, develop a strategic plan, work on program development and establish a strong research platform.
+She has spent the past years working with the board of directors to start collecting assessments, develop a strategic plan, work on program development and establish a strong research platform.
 Jody is very excited about this opportunity to work with the state’s wheat growers and assist the industry as they focus on research to increase crop yield and quality.
 In 2015, the wheat check-off added consumer communications as an area of some focus.
 In 2021, a collaborative project with the wheat growers of Ontario was formed and the Great Lakes YEN-Yield Enhancement Program began.

-In early 2016, the program went back to a vote of all wheat farmers to determine if they wanted it to continue for five more years.
-The 81 percent approval rate was one of Jody’s most proud professional moments!
+In early 2016 and 2021, the program went back to a vote of all wheat farmers to determine if they wanted it to continue for five more years.
+The 81 and 91 percent approval rates were one of Jody’s most proud professional moments!

-Jody, her husband Brett and their 7-year-old daughter Rachel live in the Webberville-Williamston area.
-Jody is still very active on her parents (Dale and Sharon)’s farm which now is home to Belgian draft horses and Rachel’s petting farm, consisting of chickens, a lamb, a goat, cats and two mini-ponies.
+Jody, her husband Brett and their 12-year-old daughter Rachel live in the Webberville-Williamston area.
+Jody is still very active on her parents (Dale and Sharon)’s farm which now is home to Belgian draft horses and Rachel’s petting farm, consisting of chickens, sheep, a goat, cats and two mini-ponies.